wmde/wikibase-release-pipeline/deploy/docs/updating.md

 > 💡 If you made changes to `docker-compose.yml`, merge them as you see fit.

-Look for any new required values in `template.env` that you may need to add to your `.env` file.
+Look for any new required values in `.env.example` that you may need to add to your `.env` file.

 Note: With the exception of `METADATA_CALLBACK`, do not change existing `.env` values during an upgrade.
 They are setup values, and changing them while preserving existing data can break your instance. `METADATA_CALLBACK` may be changed after initial setup and takes effect after restarting the services.